mihnita/java_experiments/swt_clipboard/README.md

 Some ideas: MS Word, PowerPoint, MS Write, OpenOffice, LibreOffice, TextEdit (macos)
 Or web based: GMail, Google Docs, Google Slides, Office 360, etc.

+"Dump Clipboard" is used for debugging.
+Creates a `clipdump` folder under `target` and dumps the content of all the types found in the clipboard.
+The `Descript.ion` file contains the mapping from the file name to the clipboard flavor mime type.